 Myofascial pain syndrome is a chronic condition characterised by localised pain in the muscles and surrounding fascia.
 It affects millions of people worldwide, with up to 85% of the general population developing the condition at some point in their lives.
-Myofascial pain syndrome is caused by the presence of myofascial trigger points, which are focal areas of tenderness in hypercontracted muscle tissue.
+Myofascial pain syndrome is caused by myofascial trigger points, focal areas of tenderness in hypercontracted muscle tissue.

 |